layoaster/dev-notes/Python Coding Standars.md

     :type other_silly_variable: str

     :return: A dict mapping keys to the corresponding table row data fetched.
 Each row is represented as a tuple of strings.
-For
-        example:

-        {'Serak': ('Rigel VII', 'Preparer'),
-         'Zim': ('Irk', 'Invader'),
-         'Lrrr': ('Omicron Persei 8', 'Emperor')}

-        If a key from the keys argument is missing from the dictionary, then that row was not found in the table.

-    Raises:
+    :rtype: dict
+    raises:
         IOError: An error occurred accessing the bigtable.Table object.
     """
     pass